maxim55069633/10.odin_restaurant_page/README.md

 [Live preview](https://maxim55069633.github.io/10.odin_restaurant_page/)

-In this project, I used webpack to bundle modules.
-This was a practice about manipulating DOM by dynamically rendering a simple restaurant homepage.
+In this project, I use webpack to bundle modules.
+This is a practice about manipulating DOM by dynamically rendering a simple restaurant homepage.

-I successfully overcame the following obstables:
+I successfully overcome the following obstables:
 1. Add a .gitignore file to my project so that I don’t have to sync the contents of node_modules to github.
 2. Run `npx webpack --watch` to commit new changes to dist/index.html in real time.
 3. Find [a website](https://css-tricks.com/the-shapes-of-css/) that teaches how to create different shapes using CSS